 WHAT TO BRING

 3. Two coloured photocopies of the passport data page.

-4. 3 coloured passport size photographs with front face and neutral expression without glasses.
+4. 3 coloured passport size photographs with front face and neutral expression without glasses on a white background.
 The picture should not be more than six months old and should be liking of your current appearance.
 Fore head ears and chin should be clearly visible.

 5. Complete address in the UK

 6. Old chest x-ray films not less than 6 months prior to the medical examination (if available)